Tucson Attorney Richard C. Bock Helps Keep You off the Arizona Sex Offender Registry

 Our firm will help you comply with registry rules

 In order to keep yourself out of further trouble, you must comply with all of requirements and obligations ordered by the Arizona Sex Offender Registry.
 You will have to report to the county sheriff for fingerprinting, photos, DNA samples and disclosure of all aliases used, including online monikers.
 Hiring lawyer Richard C. Bock will ensure that you are aware of and strictly adhere to your reporting duties.
-Here are some highlights from the Arizona Sex Offender website, found at www.azsexoffender.org.
+Here are some highlights of the process and compliances regarding the Arizona Sex Offender Registry

 - Initial registration: Upon release from custody, you have 10 days to register